-From that point, several algorithms exist in order to solve the problem on this integer form [25-28].
-The standard procedure is to build the rectangular matrix whose lines are the triplets representing integer translations and put it in Hermite normal form [35], which is precisely such that it is built from an integer combination of the initial triplets and still spans the same group as that of the triplets.
+From that point, several algorithms exist in order to solve the problem on this integer form [33-36].
+The standard procedure is to build the rectangular matrix whose lines are the triplets representing integer translations and put it in Hermite normal form [43], which is precisely such that it is built from an integer combination of the initial triplets and still spans the same group as that of the triplets.

 Determining the exact Hermite normal form is useless in this case however, since there is no need for the complexity brought by its other properties, and the existing solvers are specialised to have their best performance on big square matrices, not thin rectangular matrices one of its dimensions being only 3.
-Thus, we implemented a custom solver for this particular problem which performs the following steps, for column j from 3 to 1:
+Thus, we implemented a custom solver for this particular problem which performs the following steps, for each column j in a fixed order:

-- Find Bézout coefficients of the j-th element of the integer translations, as well as their greatest common divisor d ∈ N\.
-To do so, we implemented an efficient algorithm from Havas et al. [35]. - Set the j-th column of B as the sum of the integer translations weighted by their Bézout coefficient. - For each integer translation $t \in \mathbb{Z}^3$ , update it to zero its j-th element by subtracting the new column of B times the quotient of the j-th element of t by d.
-By construction, after this step all translations have at most (j 1) non-zero elements.
+- Find Bézout coefficients of the j-th element of the integer translations, as well as their greatest common divisor $d \in \mathbb{N}^$.
+To do so, we implemented an efficient algorithm from Havas et al. [43]. - Set the j-th column of B as the sum of the integer translations weighted by their Bézout coefficient. - For each integer translation $t \in \mathbb{Z}^3$, update it to zero its j-th element by subtracting the new column of B times the quotient of the j-th element of t by d.
+By construction, after this step all translations have at most (j-1) non-zero elements.